KhalGH/RefinedBlizzPlates-WotLK/README.md

 - Displays arenaID and partyID numbers as optional text in arenas.
 - Integrated TotemPlates system with in-game configuration.
 - Implemented a Blacklist to hide specific nameplates or replace them with icons.
-- Added an option to replace friendly player nameplates with only the name and class icon.
+- Added optional "Special Plates" that replace friendly player nameplates with only the name and icons
 - Added click-through behavior for totems, blacklist and, optionally, friendly nameplates.
 - Integrated optional system that simulates Retail's nameplate stacking.